-UNICEF is particularly concerned about the safety of children using the Internet.
-Please read the following notes carefully:
+As a Children's Fund, UNICEF attaches the greatest importance to the safety of children who use the internet.
+Please read the following information carefully:

-Please note that unlawful content from pornography, racism, terrorism and much more can easily be accessed via the internet.
-You should therefore children under 16 years (subject to even higher statutory age limits) unattended access to the Internet or allow only with appropriate education.
-Help your child learn to handle the medium competently.
-Surf often with your child and rate the new pages.
+Please note that illegal content relating to pornography, racism, terrorism and many other topics can be called up easily on the internet.
+You should therefore only allow children younger than 16 years (subject to higher age limits under the law) to access the internet under supervision or after giving them the explanations they need.
+Help your child to learn how to handle this medium competently.
+Regularly surf the internet together with your child and assess any new sites.

-Set up two e-mail addresses for your child: one for intimate, personal communication with people you know and one for new Internet contacts whose mailbox you are looking through.
+Set up two email addresses for your child: one for the personal exchange of emails with persons they know and one for new internet contacts that you monitor yourself.

-- don’t pass on their name, address, personal e-mail address or phone number to people they meet online;
+- Does not reveal their name, address, personal email address or phone number to anyone they meet online;

-- show you the forms where they provide personal information;
+- Shows you all forms in which they provide personal data;

-Please keep in mind that your children may also publish or redistribute illegal content on the Internet.
-Children are also often subject to the playful temptation to invade and/or damage protected areas and systems or render them temporarily unusable.
-As a rule, you can be held liable as a parent for the resulting damage.
+Please remember that your children could also potentially publish or disseminate illegal content on the internet.
+Children are also often prone to the temptation to hack into protected areas and systems and/or to damage or temporarily render them unusable.
+As a general rule, you as the parent can be held liable for any resulting damage.